Vrouwen Eredivisie: Foundation and expansion (2007–2010)

+League changes and BeNe League (2011–2012)

 On 22 February 2011, during the second half of the 2010–11 season, a meeting between the league, the KNVB, and clubs was held to discuss improving the league.
 A statement from the KNVB announced that for the next season, matchdays would move from Thursdays to Fridays, relationship changes between clubs and their affiliated amateur clubs, guideline principles amongst other topics discussed and the financial conditions were to be discussed on a further meeting, as the KNVB was trying to keep the league with eight teams next season.
-On the same day, following the meeting, three-time league champions AZ announced it would withdraw from the league once the season was completed.
-On the following day, Willem II announced it was also withdrawing from the league's next season.
+That day, following the meeting, three-time league champions AZ announced it would withdraw from the league once the season was completed.
+The next day, Willem II announced it was also withdrawing from the league's next season.
 Financial issues were responsible for both clubs' decision.
-PSV, working to build a women's team, confirmed on 3 March 2011 it would not participate in the following season.
-On 8 March 2011, FC Utrecht also announced its withdraw from the next season, also due to financial reasons, but on 6 April 2011 retreated its withdrawal and confirmed it had secured finances for one more season.
-On 14 April 2011, sc Heerenveen announced its withdraw due to financial issues.
-Two weeks later, on 26 April 2011, as the club continued working to find sponsors to remain in the league, RBC Roosendaal presented a possibility of entering a team if its male team remained in Jupiler League.
-The KNVB extension of the clubs' registration deadline allowed sc Heerenveen to secure the funds needed to play another season, and on 28 April 2011, the club confirmed its participation.
-On 27 May 2011, Telstar was confirmed as the seventh team for the following season.
+PSV, working to build a women's team, confirmed on 3 March it would not participate in the following season.
+On 8 March, FC Utrecht also announced its withdraw from the next season, also due to financial reasons, but on 6 April 2011 retreated its withdrawal and confirmed it had secured finances for one more season.
+On 14 April, sc Heerenveen announced its withdraw due to financial issues.
+Two weeks later, on 26 April, as the club continued working to find sponsors to remain in the league, RBC Roosendaal presented a possibility of entering a team if its male team remained in Eerste Divisie.
+The KNVB extension of the clubs' registration deadline allowed sc Heerenveen to secure the funds needed to play another season, and on 28 April, the club confirmed its participation.
+On 27 May, Telstar was confirmed as the seventh team for the following season.

 ADO Den Haag won the 2011–12 season, the club's first league title, and Priscilla de Vos of Telstar was the top scorer with 16 goals.
 It was the last Eredivisie season for several years: on 30 August 2011, the KNVB and its Belgian counterpart, the KBVB, presented a proposal to merge their women's professional leagues into a combined BeNe League.
-On 10 December 2010, the KBVB agreed to go ahead with the BeNe League, and two days later the KNVB decided to stop investing in the Eredivisie Vrouwen for the next three years.
-On 13 February 2012, the KNVB announced it was also going ahead with the BeNe League, and on 23 March 2012, it received approval from UEFA.
+On 10 December, the KBVB agreed to go ahead with the BeNe League, and two days later, the KNVB decided to stop investing in the Eredivisie for the next three years.
+On 13 February 2012, the KNVB announced it was also going ahead with the BeNe League, and on 23 March, it received approval from UEFA.
 The new league had its inaugural season in 2012–13.